polterguy/polterguy.github.io/documentation/magic.lambda.io/index.md

    .:/misc/backup/README-backup.md
 ```

-### io.file.unzip
+### [io.file.unzip]

 Unzips a ZIP file.
 Notice, the **[folder]** argument is optional, and the current folder
-of the file will be used if not given.
+of the ZIP file you're unzipping will be used if no **[folder]** argument is given.

 ```
 io.file.unzip:/misc/foo.zip
    folder:/misc/backup/
 ```

-### io.content.zip-stream
+### [io.content.zip-stream]

-Creates a memory based ZIP stream you can return over the response socket connection.
+Creates a memory based ZIP stream you can return over the HTTP response object.
 Notice,
 this doesn't create a zip file, but rather a zip stream, which you can manipulate using other
 slots.
 This slot is useful if you need to return zipped content as your HTTP response for instance.

 Notice, both the root arguments (lambda children) of this slot will be evaluated, in addition to
 its content nodes, evaluated once for each file declaration node.
+Notice also that the stream is
+a memory bases stream, and hence closing it, even in case of an exception, is not necessary.

 ```
 io.content.zip-stream